 Philippines Economic News

-In September, consumer prices rose 0.5% compared to the previous month, up from August’s 0.3% increase.
+In March, consumer prices increased 0.5% compared to the previous month, below February’s 0.7% month-on-month rise.

-The manufacturing Purchasing Managers’ Index (PMI) increased marginally from a record-low 50.6 in August to 50.8 in September according to a release provided by Nikkei and IHS Markit.
+The manufacturing Purchasing Managers’ Index (PMI) rose to 51.5 in March, up from 50.8 in February according to a release provided by Nikkei and IHS Markit.